 Warranty is void if the set vacuum pump voltage does not match the power supply.
+Dual voltage motors are factory set to 230V/50Hz.

 Basic Troubleshooting

 Four Most Common Comments on Pump Return Paperwork:

 1. "Will not pump".
 This usually means the pump will not pull a high enough vacuum.
 This can be caused by valve being left open, missing O-rings under caps or contaminated oil.